SHIVAM-XZ/30-days-javascript/README.md

-day 8 - done mistakes in destructuring method day 9 - learned and getting error in modifying attribute and removing child element and somewhat in event handeling day 10 - learned all type of events and event delegation
+day 8 - done mistakes in destructuring method day 9 - learned and getting error in modifying attribute and removing child element and somewhat in event handeling day 10 - learned all type of events and event delegation day 11 - learned promises, settimeout, setinterval, then, try and catch, fetch api , async/await. async/await is so confusing for me.